FarronF/limerick-council-meetings/meetings/2024/09/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 8th July 2024.md

 specific NTE data sets, however this will be built from

-relevant data from a variety of publicly available sources.--- 14
+relevant data from a variety of publicly available sources.
+---
+14

  Two online surveys were launched on 25 June 2024 (a business